ryantd42/NY-Legislative-Git/2023/S2935D-2023/bill.md

- ment  and  redevelopment  of  at  least  four gigawatts of fossil fueled generation facilities statewide while maintaining reliability consistent with the recommendations of the study pursuant to section three of  this act; and
+ ment  and  redevelopment  of  at  least  four gigawatts of fossil fueled generation facilities statewide while maintaining reliability consistent with the recommendations of the study pursuant to section three of  this act,  and  that as part of such competitive award process, consideration shall be given to security of offtake with  respect  to  generation  and transmission; and
-  (ii)  direct  that  with  respect  to  the  competitive  award process required, the only eligible electricity  generation  from  hydroelectric facilities  shall  be electricity that is generated from non-state-owned low impact run-of-river facilities that provide a year-round electricity capacity resource.
+  (ii)  direct  that  with  respect  to  the  competitive  award process required, the only eligible electricity  generation  from  hydroelectric facilities  shall  be electricity that is generated from non-state-owned low impact run-of-river facilities located in the state that  provide  a year-round electricity capacity resource.
+ S. 2935--B  4

   §  6.
 The  Long  Island  power authority shall establish a program or programs in its service territory consistent with the recommendation  of the  study  conducted  pursuant  to  section  three  of  this  act,  the provisions of section five of this act, and the objectives of this act.
   § 7.
 This act shall take effect immediately.